 Excess algae growth in Lake Lanier can create water quality issues.
 At high enough levels it can create problems with drinking water as well as create issues for recreation.
-Due to these concerns, LLA initiated the Adopt-A-Lake Program in 2000 and has the most extensive Chlorophyll A (algae) testing program on Lake Lanier.
+Due to these concerns, LLA initiated the Adopt-A-Lake Water Testing Program in 2000 and has the most extensive Chlorophyll A (algae) testing program on Lake Lanier.
 Volunteers test 27 sites covering Lanier from Dawson County and the Rowing Venue to near Buford Dam.
 This program has created a year-round baseline understanding of the algae levels in multiple areas around the lake.

 This testing program would not be possible without the volunteers who collect the samples and the support of Gwinnett County Water Resources who analyze the samples.
 We use the chlorophyll a result and the clarity reading of the water (Secchi readings) to create our Lake Lanier Index.
 The index does not indicate water safety, only the level of algae in the lake.